yp/reHCstar/docs/README.md

 maximum number of recombinations *r* as a fraction of the total number of possible recombination loci, while `YY` is (directly) the maximum number of recombinations *r*.
+Moreover, if option `--global-recomb` is enabled and `--global-recomb-number` is used, it is also possible to search for a haplotype configuration with a given minimum number of recombinations by specifying the option `--global-recomb-min-number=ZZ`, where `ZZ` is the sought lower bound.
+This option should only be used to specify a lower bound that has been already proved since the resulting haplotype configuration could induce unnecessary recombination in order to satisfy the given lower bound.

 Similarly, to enable genotyping errors in the computed haplotype configuration, the program options `--global-error` and